Create Fishnet (Data Management)

 LabelExplanationData Type

-A new point feature class is created with label points at the center of each fishnet cell
+The output point feature class with label points at the center of each fishnet cell

-If the Create Label Points parameter is checked, a new point feature class will be created with label points at the center of each fishnet cell.
-The name of this feature class is the same as the output feature class with a suffix of _label and is created in the same location.
+When the Create Label Points parameter is checked, a point feature class will be created with label points at the center of each fishnet cell.
+This feature class will use the name of the output fishnet feature class with a suffix of _label and will be created in the same location.

-If the labels parameter is set to LABELS, a new point feature class will be created with label points at the center of each fishnet cell.
-The name of this feature class is the same as the output feature class with a suffix of _label and is created in the same location.
+When the labels parameter is set to LABELS, a point feature class will be created with label points at the center of each fishnet cell.
+This feature class will use the name of the output fishnet feature class with a suffix of _label and will be created in the same location.

 Feature Class